Healthy Habits for Low-Carb Dieting

 On a low-carb diet, you're going to avoid high-carb foods like breads, pastas, and cereals, which are all high in fiber.
 But you still need fiber in your diet.
 And you should get it from vegetables and psyllium seed.

 Adjust your carb intake.

 Sometimes simply making small changes to the amount of carbs you eat (more or less) can help reduce side effects.
 Try increasing the amount of carbs you eat per day by 50 to 70 grams, and see if you feel better.

 Going low-carb can be a good way to lose weight, manage diabetes, or improve your health in other ways.
 But it takes some getting-used-to for most people because carbs are such a big part of the typical American diet.
 Fortunately, we've made it easy for you to change your diet and improve your health by creating a large selection of Low-Carb Friendly meals.

 When you have diabetes, paying attention to your diet is an important part of controlling your blood sugar levels.
 Changing your diet to manage diabetes can be an adjustment.
 Foods like soft drinks, white bread, and sweet treats should be avoided, because they can cause extreme fluctuations in blood sugar levels.
 Fortunately, there are many healthy foods you can eat.
 Check out these top 10 superfoods for people with diabetes

 Figuring out how to incorporate all these foods into your diet and add them to your shopping list for your next trip to the grocery store can make you wonder if there's an easier way to eat healthy when you have diabetes.
 Fortunately, there is.
 At MagicKitchen.com we've created a collection of healthy and tasty recipes designed specifically to meet the dietary needs of people who have diabetes.
-Check out the Diabetic-Friendly Meals for breakfast, lunch, and dinner.
+Now that you've read our low-carb dieting tips, take a look at our Diabetic-Friendly Meals for breakfast, lunch, and dinner.